baileySoobinPark/vv/reference/Our solutions/solutions-travelrule/travelrule-flow-diagram.md

 **Information Collection**

-8. To comply with the Travel Rule, the user enters the required information as prompted by the Originating VASP system.
+8. To comply with the Travel Rule, the user enters the required information as prompted by the ordering VASP.
-9. The Originating VASP backend combines the user-provided data with internally managed data and initiates account verification by calling the Enclave’s **Request User Account Verification API**.
-The request includes the selected Beneficiary VASP ID, keyType for encryption, virtual asset information, and the beneficiary address to be verified.
+9. The ordering VASP combines the user input with internal data and calls the User Account Verification API.
+The request includes the beneficiary VASP ID, encryption key type, ticker, transfer information, and the beneficiary address.
-10. Upon receiving the API call, the Originating VASP Enclave checks for a cached public key corresponding to the specified keyType.
-If no valid key is found, the optional **key exchange process** (steps 11–18) begins.
+10. The Enclave checks for a cached public key matching the specified keyType.
+If no valid key is found, the optional key exchange process (steps 11–18) is initiated.

 **Key Exchange Process (Optional)**

-11. The Originating VASP Enclave requests a public key from the Beneficiary VASP through the Central Server.
+11. The ordering VASP Enclave requests the beneficiary VASP’s public key via the Central Server.
-12. The Central Server forwards this request to the Beneficiary VASP Enclave.
+12. The Central Server forwards the request to the beneficiary VASP Enclave.
-13. The Beneficiary VASP Enclave searches for a suitable cached public key in its key list.
-If none exists, it generates a new asymmetric key pair without involving the Beneficiary VASP backend.
+13. The beneficiary VASP Enclave checks for a cached public key.
+If none is found, the Enclave generates a new key pair itself.
-14. The Beneficiary VASP Enclave returns the appropriate public key.
+14. The public key is returned to the ordering VASP via the Central Server.
-15. The public key is forwarded to the Originating VASP Enclave.
+15. The ordering VASP Enclave receives the key.
-16. The Originating VASP Enclave caches the received key if necessary, based on the specified keyType.
+16. If needed, the Enclave caches the key based on the specified keyType.

 **Verification Request**

-17. Using the Beneficiary VASP's public key, the Originating VASP Enclave encrypts any sensitive personal information required for the verification request.
+17. The ordering VASP Enclave encrypts sensitive user data using the beneficiary VASP’s public key.
-18. The Originating VASP Enclave generates or retrieves an appropriate key pair to sign the request.
+18. It generates or retrieves a key pair to sign the request.
-19. The encrypted beneficiary address and other details are included in the account verification request, which the Originating VASP Enclave sends to the Beneficiary VASP via the Central Server.
+19. The Enclave sends the encrypted beneficiary address and related details to the beneficiary VASP via the Central Server.
-20. The Central Server forwards the request to the Beneficiary VASP Enclave.
+20. The Central Server forwards the request to the beneficiary VASP Enclave.
-21. The Beneficiary VASP Enclave decrypts the request using its private key.
+21. The beneficiary VASP Enclave decrypts the request using its private key.

 **Account Verification Logic**

-22. To determine ownership of the beneficiary address, the Beneficiary VASP Enclave delegates the verification logic to the Beneficiary VASP business backend by calling the **Verify User Account API.**
+22. The Enclave calls the Verify User Account API to check ownership of the beneficiary address.
-23. The Beneficiary VASP backend checks the address against its database to confirm ownership.
+23. The beneficiary VASP verifies the address.
-24. The verification result is sent back to the Beneficiary VASP Enclave.
+24. The result is returned to the beneficiary VASP enclave
-25. The result is forwarded to the Central Server.
+25. The enclave forwards the result to the Central Server.
-26. The Central Server relays the result to the Originating VASP Enclave.
+26. The Central Server relays the result to the ordering VASP enclave.
-27. Finally, the Originating VASP Enclave passes the result to the Originating VASP backend.
+27. The ordering VASP enclave passes the result to the ordering VASP.
-28. If the verification result is **DENIED**, the Originating VASP notifies the user that the withdrawal cannot proceed, terminating the process.
-If the result is **VERIFIED**, the system advances to the next stage: **User Verification.**
+28. If the result is DENIED, the user is notified and the withdrawal process is terminated.
+If VERIFIED, the ordering VASP proceeds to the next step: User Verification.

 <br />